 - battery charger voltage and amperage

 Setting the High and Low Voltage JumpersEach voltmeter has High Voltage and Low Voltage Mode Jumpers.
 In high voltage mode, the voltmeter has a range of +/- 100 VDC.
 In low voltage mode, the volmeter has a range of +/- 2.0 VDC and has over 4 million steps.
-This is perfect for measuring devices that output low voltage ranges such as a shunt.
+This is perfect for measuring devices that output extremely low voltage ranges, in most cases however, low voltage mode is not needed.
 Each voltmeter has four configuration jumpers that set either high voltage or low voltage mode.
 On the PCB, for each voltmeter there are two sets of jumper pins marked HV and two marked LV.
 The RMS-200v2 boards are shipped with each voltmeter set to High Voltage mode.
-To set the voltmeter to Low Voltage mode, simply remove both jumper shunts from the HV pins and move them to the corresponding LV pins as shown below.
+To set a voltmeter to Low Voltage mode, make sure the RMS board is powered off and there is no voltage hooked up to the voltmeter input, then simply remove both jumper shunts from the HV pins and move them to the corresponding LV pins as shown below.
+Power the RMS board back on.
 Under the voltmeter setup web page, uncheck the High Voltage Mode check box and hit save.

 Web InterfaceBelow is a screen shot of the RMS-200v2 voltmeter overview page.
 This page shows at a glance all voltmeter readings and provides a gateway for more voltmeter options.
 In the screen shot below voltmeter 1 is displaying a positive reading of a 12v battery bank.
 Voltmeter 2 is in ammeter mode, it is measuring the charge going into the battery bank via a 50 millivolt / 50 amp current shunt (more on using shunts below).
 Voltmeter 3 is measuring the output of a negative 24 volt power supply.
 Note: A green bar graph indicates positive voltage, a red bar graph indicates negative voltage.
 The graphs button takes you to a page displaying voltage or amperage readings in a graph.